Johnson scores 24 as No. 13 K-State beats No. 2 Kansas 83-82

 Wilson finally got on track, scoring 12 in the first half, and Adams found success with floaters in the lane, pouring in 15 by the break.
 The Jayhawks eventually closed down the perimeter, forcing Kansas State to unsuccessfully drive to the basket, and they slowly trimmed away at their deficit, closing within 44-39 by halftime.

-Despite foul trouble, the Jayhawks eventually made it all the way back, taking their first lead since the opening minutes at 59-57 with just under 8 minutes to go.
-But neither team was willing to give up down the stretch.
+Despite foul trouble — Kevin McCullar Jr. went to the bench with four with 10 minutes to go, eventually fouling out, and Adams also fouled out down the stretch — the Jayhawks eventually made it all the way back, taking their first lead since the opening minutes at 59-57 with just under 8 minutes to go.

 THE TAKEAWAY

-Kansas hung around despite foul trouble, going 24 of 34 on free throws and shooting 6 of 29 from the 3-point arc.
-The Jayhawks did it by turning around early turnover trouble and effectively getting to the rim on offense, though they weren’t able to do that given one last chance in overtime.
+Kansas somehow hung around despite struggling mightily from the foul line, going 24 of 34, and shooting 6 of 29 from the 3-point line.
+The Jayhawks did it by turning around early turnover trouble and effectively getting to the rim on offense.

 Kansas State relies heavily on Nowell to make things happen, particularly on offense, and his worst games have led to losses.
 He was held to 13 points by Butler and committed five turnovers against TCU.
-But despite scoring just four points against Kansas, he piled up seven assists with none more important than the last.
+But despite scoring just four points against Kansas, he piled up seven assists, and none more important than the last.

 UP NEXT